-The town still has some limited industry in addition to shops, pubs, and restaurants.
+The town today still some limited industry in addition to shops, pubs, and restaurants.
 There are regular markets and events in the town as well as a lively arts scene.

 Being close to both Dartmoor and Exmoor the town enjoys high visitor numbers.
-Having both a railway station and being situated on an A-road makes the town accessible.
+Having a training station and being situated on an A-road makes the town accessible.
 Leisure pursuits such as golfing, fishing, riding and outdoor activities are catered for.